cse232summer-msu/cse232summer-msu.github.io/syllabus.md

 ### Collaboration

 There are no group assignments in this course.
 Your assignments should be your own work.
-Plagiarism (unsourced use of other's intellectual property) is not allowed.
-However, citing and using others' works is generally fine (please ask if uncertain), as long as the material was not made specifically for solving the assignments in this class.
+Intellectual collaboration with other students in the class is allowed, but each student should write (and not share) their own code.
 The use of material or code from a student that previously took the course is an explicit instance of academic dishonesty.
-Intellectual collaboration with other students in the class is allowed, but each student should write (and not share) their own code.
 If a student submits code that they do not understand, such is also an act of academic dishonesty.

 <!-- While it is encouraged to seek help if you are struggling with a specific problem in an assignment, it is still unacceptable to copy someone else's work, and claim it as your own. -->